Frontline Blog

 In recent years, drugs that are more lethal than heroin – illicit synthetic opioids and mixtures of drugs – have dramatically increased the risk of fatal overdose among those disproportionately reliant on street drugs.

-Black drug users have systematically lower access to early intervention and health care treatment for addiction due to lower rates of employer-provided health insurance and wide variations in coverage whether by Medicaid or private insurance.
+Black drug users have lower access to early intervention and health care treatment for addiction due to lower rates of employer-provided health insurance and wide variations in coverage whether by Medicaid or private insurance.

 Federal policies needed to support local work